yogeshsarkhot/ops-genaie/README.md

 ## Solution Overview
 The following diagram shows key components in this solution and their interaction with each other in the two user process flows if using the application.

-### Upload API definitions and create embeddings
+### Upload API definitions and create tools
-User will upload the API definitions in Open API YAML format.
-The application will extract key details from the file and chunks into smaller chunks to generate the embedding and persist the embedding in vector database for later use.
+User uploads API definitions in OpenAPI YAML format.
+The application extracts API details and dynamically creates callable tools from these definitions.
+These tools are registered and made available for LLM-driven query processing.
+No embeddings or vector database are used in this approach.
 <img src="images/Upload_API_Definition_and_Index.png"/>

 ### Post user queries and get response from APIs
-User will post queries to chatbot, the LLM will parse the details from the query and identify the most appropriate API to call based on the search in vector database.
-Once the API is identified, the LLM will also generate request parameters by parsing the user input and match it with API definition.
-Then the application will call the APIs using the URL and other details retrieved from API definition.
-Application will collect the API response and will use LLM to generate human readable response and post it back to user in chatbot.
+User submits queries to the chatbot.
+The LLM analyzes the query and selects the appropriate tool (API) from the dynamically created set.
+It then invokes the tool, passing extracted parameters, and presents the API response in a user-friendly format.
 <img src="images/Post_Query.png"/>